-We are honored and humbled by the reception of our 2020 HBF Inspiration Award.
-With applications across the US and Europe, our Board and Advisors found the research promising for the future of Pancreatic Cancer.
-The 2020 Inspiration Award focused on the areas of early detection and novel treatment research and was open to senior post-doctoral or clinical fellows (MD, PhD, MD/PhD) as well as primary investigators in the first three years of their initial faculty appointment.
+HBF is honored and humbled by the enormous reception of our 2022 HBF Inspiration Award.
+With applications across the US and Europe, our Board and Advisors found so many of the applicants' research concepts extremely promising for the future of early detection and curative therapies.
+Our only wish is that we could support more winners!

-We are proud to present the inaugural award to the doctors and researchers noted below.
+We are proud to present our third annual award to the doctors and researchers noted below.

 William L. Hwang is a radiation oncologist at the Massachusetts General Hospital Cancer Center, Instructor of Radiation Oncology at Harvard Medical School, and Andrew L. Warshaw, MD Institute for Pancreatic Cancer Research Fellow.
 As a physician-scientist, William specializes in the treatment of gastrointestinal cancers and his research program is focused on investigating the interactions among pancreatic cancer cells and their microenvironment at high resolution using single-cell omics and multiplexed imaging techniques.
 William is particularly interested in the synergy between cancer cells and nerves, pathways by which therapies reprogram the tumor microenvironment and foster the development of resistance, and the mechanisms underlying tumorigenesis to foster early detection and preventative strategies.William holds bachelor’s degrees in Biomedical Engineering, Electrical & Computer Engineering and Physics from Duke University, where he was an Angier B. Duke Scholar.
 He received a master’s degree in Chemistry at the University of Oxford as a Rhodes Scholar.
 He earned his MD (summa cum laude) at Harvard Medical School as a Paul and Daisy Soros Fellow and PhD in Biophysics at Harvard University.
 William completed his internship in Internal Medicine at Massachusetts General Hospital where he received the Resident Teaching Award in Medicine, and residency training in the Harvard Radiation Oncology Program.